joshmoody/codeigniter-starter/README.md

 ***

 #### Disable the Template Engine
-If you want to disable the template engine for some reason, just change the setting in your config file or in the controller by setting
+If you want to disable the template engine for some reason, just change the setting in your config file or in the controller by setting:

 	$this->config->set_item('disable_template', TRUE);